 Have I told you that we love comedy?
-We’re big fans of stand-up comedy.
-The Edinburgh Festival Fringe is the mother festival of all arts festivals in the world and comedy is her favorite child.
-At the Gilded Balloon Press launch, we get a glimpse of their line-up for this year’s Fringe.
-But what is The Fringe?
-Read on.
+Yip, we’re big fans of stand-up comedy.
+The Edinburgh Festival Fringe is the mother festival of all arts festivals in the world and comedy at the Edinburgh Fringe, her favourite child.

+Yay!
 We have something other than old buildings, playparks, homeschooling or road trips to blog about.
 Something that doesn’t even revolve around the children if you’ll believe it.

 No, seriously; It’s nice to write about different things and we’ve loved our road trip of the UK, but 6 months in things can get predictable.
 A change of not just scenery but the topic is a breath of fresh air and that’s what we got last night at The Gilded Balloon Press Launch for The Fringe 2018.

 Our other favourites are the crew from the 8 Out Of 10 Cats, a British comedy panel show hosted by Jimmy Carr.
 We’re long-time big fans of team captain Sean Lock but more recently also of fellow team captain, Jon Richardson.
 We actually enjoy most of the British comedy panel shows.
 In almost ten years of watching these comedians, we’re still big fans and that speaks volumes.

 The Fringe really is the biggest arts festival in the world.
 Last year The Fringe ran for 25 days and featured 53,232 performances of 3,398 shows in 300 venues.
 Ticket sales increased 9% from the previous year and reached record sales of 2,696,884 by the end of the festival.